-In his latest video streaming on ArtistsNetwork.tv, Oil Painting: Bold and Direct, Desmond walks you step by step through his relaxed painting process, completing a brilliant oil painting of a house on a bright winter day.
+In the video workshop, Oil Painting: Bold and Direct, O’Hagan walks you step-by-step through his relaxed painting process, completing a brilliant oil painting of a house on a bright winter day.

 “When it comes to my [painting method], I like the more bold-and-direct approach with pastels and oils.
 The effect that I am trying to achieve is: [Put] that stroke down and move on.
 Don’t needle it.
 Don’t overwork it,” he shares.
 “I find that gives you more [of a] cohesive [painting], and it makes more of a statement.”

-With a large brush, Desmond begins by establishing the darks on the composition in thin, varied applications using a mixture of ultramarine blue, burnt sienna and alizarin crimson oil paint to start.
+With a large brush, O’Hagan begins by establishing the darks on the composition in thin, varied applications using a mixture of ultramarine blue, burnt sienna and alizarin crimson oil paint to start.

 “I try and make my darkest colors [with] the idea that everything has a sense of color in it,” he explains.
 “Black would be a little too deadening, so I try to stay away from black oils.”